Common knee problems can include:

 Acute injuries include:

-• Injuries to tendons, such as ruptured tendons in the heel (Achilles tendon).
+- Injuries to ligaments or tendons, such as ruptured tendons in the heel (Achilles tendon).
 Young boys, between 8 and 14 years old, may have a condition known as Sever’s disease, which causes injury to the growing bone where the Achilles tendon is attached.
 This usually occurs during activity and is relieved with home treatment.

-Overuse injuries occur when too much stress is placed on a joint or other tissue, often by “overdoing” an activity or repeating the same activity over and over.
+Overuse injuries occur when too much stress is placed on a joint or other tissue, often by “overdoing” an activity or repeating the same activity over and over, include:

 Toe joints are more likely to develop problems than other joints in your feet.

-• If your toes, other than your big toes, bend in an odd position, you may have hammer toes, mallet toes, or claw toes. see an illustration of toe joint deformities.
+- If your toes, other than your big toes, bend in an odd position, you may have hammer toes, mallet toes, or claw toes.

 You may develop pain in the front (ball) of your foot (metatarsalgia) or in your heel.
 Heel problems commonly occur when you overuse calf muscles, wear shoes with high heels, or participate in activities, such as running, that cause repeated pounding of your heels.